Visit www.tsa.gov for all the latest security policies.

-- You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes through the checkpoint.
+You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams, and toothpaste through the checkpoint.
 These are limited to 3.4 ounces (100 milliliters) or less per item.

-- All footwear must be removed for x-ray screening.
-Wearing footwear that can be easily removed is helpful.
+All footwear must be removed for x-ray screening.
+Wearing shoes that can be easily removed is helpful.

 When you arrive at the airport TSA Security Checkpoint...

-- Remove your footwear and outer coat, suit jacket or blazer to place in the bin for x-ray.
+Remove your footwear and outer coat, suit jacket or blazer to place in the tray for the x-ray.

 Please contact the TSA Contact Center for any additional questions you may have.
 For questions visit: www.tsa.gov or TSA Contact Center toll-free at (866) 289-9673 or by e-mail at TSA-ContactCenter@dhs.gov.